 Plan your search

 A good starting point for exploring your career options is an appointment with a career coach.
-Interior Design majors have a dedicated career coach in art and design who assists with internship and career planning.
+Interior Design majors have a dedicated career coach who assists with internship and career planning.

 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.